top of page

 The Origins of EFTC

 Dr. Sue Johnson developed EFTC in the mid-1980s after extensive research into what makes relationship therapy effective.
 She found that when couples learned to access and express their emotions and needs more clearly, their relationships improved.
+She was truly a pioneer in using adult attachment theory in couples therapy.

 Instead of focusing on the content of everyday fights, Johnson helped couples uncover the underlying emotions and attachment needs that fueled their conflicts.
 She paid close attention to nonverbal communication and emotional reactions in the moment, guiding partners to express their feelings in a way that fostered understanding and empathy.
 Her approach modeled how to support each other during emotional distress, recognizing that childhood attachment patterns shape how we connect in adult relationships.

 EFTC is effective for all types of relationships, including heterosexual, LGBTQ+, polyamorous, and non-monogamous partnerships.
 No matter your relationship structure, understanding and healing attachment wounds can lead to greater emotional closeness.
+Couples therapy online can be as effective as in person, so give it a try!

-Couples therapy can help if:
+Emotionally focused couples therapy can help if:

 • You keep having the same argument over and over.